fiatjaf/noflux-website/content/docs/ntfy.md

 ![Integration Settings](/images/ntfy_integration_settings.png)

 Optionally, you can add an icon (compatible with Android only).
-Feel free to use a Miniflux icon served by GitHub Pages, for example: `https://miniflux.app/logo/original/favicon-32-bg-white.png`.
+Feel free to use a Noflux icon served by GitHub Pages, for example: `https://noflux.nostr.technology/logo/original/favicon-32-bg-white.png`.

 To avoid unnecessary requests, make sure to enable push notifications explicitly for each feed.